ics-software-engineering/play-example-form/README.md

 **Run the application.**

-Begin by downloading the code, invoking "play run" in your shell, then retrieving http://localhost:9000 to display the single form illustrated at the top of this page.
+Begin by downloading the code, invoking "activator run" in your shell, then retrieving http://localhost:9000 to display the single form illustrated at the top of this page.
 The form displays the fields associated with a "Student":  Name, Password, Hobbies, Level, GPA, and Majors.
 Some of these are required, some are optional.
 Try filling out the form in both valid and invalid ways and